c0rnch1p/Scuttle/readme.md

 OpenVPN: https://openvpn.net
 WireGuard: https://www.wireguard.com
 ##### Description
-Scuttle is a comprehensive shell program designed to simplify the use and management of various Linux command line networking utilities.
-With a focus on effortlessly setting up configurations and initiating processes, Scuttle acts as a wrapper for UFW, IPTables, Proxychains, Tor, OpenVPN, and WireGuard.
-Its expansive functionality makes managing network tools more accessible and efficient for users.
+Scuttle is a shell program for linux designed to simplify the use and management of various command line networking utilities.
+Scuttle acts as a wrapper for UFW, IPTables, Proxychains, Tor, OpenVPN, and WireGuard.
+Its expansive functionality makes managing network tools more efficient and accessible.
 ##
 #### Installation
 ##